mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

     - Select ‘Private’
     - Select the team created in previous step from the Private teams dropdown.
     - Examine ‘Additional configuration’ options
-    - Leave ‘Automated data labeling’  ‘Enable’ unchecked.
+    - Leave ‘Automated data labeling’ - ‘Enable’ unchecked.
     - Leave ‘Number of workers per dataset object’ at 1
     - In 'Image classification labeling tool' Step

  ![](img_1_6.png)

-*	Enter "Please classify the images as 'cat' or 'dog' " in the textbox as an instruction to the workforce.
+*	Enter "Please classify the images as  Brachiosaurus, Dilophosaurus, Spinosaurus, Stegosaurus, Triceratops and Unknown in the textbox as an instruction to the workforce.
-  - Add two Options 'cat' or 'dog'
+  - Add six Options  Brachiosaurus, Dilophosaurus, Spinosaurus, Stegosaurus, Triceratops and Unknown
-  - For Good example and Bad example, add links of the public image urls noted in 1.4 section.
+  - For Good example and Bad example, add links of the public image urls.
+This is optional
   -	Submit
 *	Go to AWS Console > Amazon SageMaker > Labeling jobs to verify that a labeling job has been created.

-#### 1.7 Label the images using the Ground Truth Labeling portal
+#### 1.6 Label the images using the Ground Truth Labeling portal

 In this step, you will complete a labeling/annotation job assigned to you from the  Ground Truth Labeling portal.
 *	Login to the Ground Truth Labeling portal using the link provided to you in the email from `no-reply@verificationemail.com`.